thoughtspot/thoughtspot.github.io/pages/complex_searches/add_formula_to_search.md

 ---
-title: [elephant]
+title: [Understand formulas in searches]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "To provide richer insights, you can add a formula to your search. "
 sidebar: mydoc_sidebar
 ---
-# About formulas in searches

-To provide richer insights, you can add a formula to your search.
 The Formula Builder includes many types of operators, such as logical (if, then, else), math, date, and text string functions.

 You can create a formula from directly within a search.
 If you have the privilege that allows you to create or edit worksheets, you can also create a formula within a worksheet.
 Formulas in worksheets act as derived columns, so that anyone who uses the worksheet as a data source will see the formula as just another column.